zarucki/battleship_recruitment-test/README.md

 be to allow players to place their ships on the gameboard?
 What new things need to be implemented to make it work?**

 Placing ships is already implemented.
-Iwould have to add appropriate rest endpoints and adjust interfaces a little bit.
+I would have to add appropriate rest endpoints and adjust interfaces a little bit.

 **4. Assume that we have to fetch game ID from the external application.
 What challenges and